IsackRodCarlos/Isack/README.md

 i will write in the bioinfomartics as from monday 23 january to 27 january 2023

 # DAY 1
-**Installation of information**
+**Installation of relevant informations. we installed in gitbash r studio**
--Install
-1. gitbash
-2. R and r studio

 # DAY 2
 1.Introducing the Shell.
 - What is a command shell and why would I use one?